Project Types in MOCO

 • Total hours of the duration can be planned in capacity planning

-Create Retainer
+Create a Retainer

-1. When creating a new project, select "Fixed Price / Flat Rate" and "Monthly Budget?".
+1. When creating a new project, select "Fixed Price / Flat Rate" and "Monthly Budget?"

 2. Enter the starting budget (usually 0.–), monthly amount, and duration.
 If the retainer starts in the current month, enter the monthly amount as the starting budget.
-MOCO displays the calculated amounts in a blue box for control.
+MOCO displays the projected amounts in a blue box for control.

 Retainer erstellenEnglish image not yet available...